 Three is the default number of games in a Magic match, and tournament organizers must allow three games per match.
-If a tournament organizer chooses, he or she can run singleelimination final rounds as best three games out of five-this must be announced before the tournament begins.
+If a tournament organizer chooses, he or she may run single-elimination final rounds as best three games out of five; this choice must be announced before the tournament begins.
 Match results, not individual game results, are reported to the DCI for the purpose of inclusion in worldwide ratings and rankings.

-Drawn games (games without a winner) do not count towards one of the three games in a match.
+Drawn games (games without a winner) do not count towards one of the games in a match.
 The match should continue until one player has won the majority of games as long as match time allows.